dougeby/IntuneDocs/InTuneDocs/Understand/get-started-with-a-30-day-trial-of-microsoft-intune-step5.md

 ms.assetid:
 author: Staciebarker
 ---
-# Step 5: Enroll PCs in Intune
+# Step 5: Enroll trial PCs in Intune
 You can install the Intune client software on PCs in the following ways:

 -   Users can use an installer provided by the administrator to manually enroll